 4. Compliance with regulations and standards

-Proper cable shielding also reduces the risk of interference that could affect critical systems, enhancing overall safety in applications such as medical equipment and industrial machinery.
+Proper cable shielding also reduces the risk of interference that could affect critical systems, enhancing safety in applications such as medical equipment and industrial machinery.

 5. Versatility in applications